Shawebit/CSM24065_ComputerNetworks/README.md

-# CSM24065_ComputerNetworks
+# CSM24065_CNAssignment
-Collection of all the Computer Networks assignments for MCA-III (Tezpur University)
+This repository is for Computer Networks (MCA - 3rd Semester)